ansys/pyacp/version/dev/_sources/user_guide/concepts/material_property_sets.rst.txt

     >>> material.ply_type = pyacp.PlyType.ISOTROPIC

-An isotropic material property set can always be assigned to an isotropic material.
+Isotropic engineering constants can always be assigned to an isotropic material.

 .. doctest::